htjb/globalemu/README.rst

 Installation
 ------------

-The software can be pip installed from the PYPI repository via,
+The software can be pip installed from the PYPI repository via (note this currently is not set up but will be shortly!),

 .. code:: bash

   pip install globalemu

-or alternativaly it can be installed from the git repository via.
+or alternatively it can be installed from the git repository via.

 .. code:: bash